OdaiHatemESE/dls-react-moe/app/api/parent/update-information-requests/README.md

-# POST /api/parent/update-information-requests
+# /api/parent/update-information-requests

-Creates a row in the Parent-Portal DB table `UpdateInformationRequests` for a given `studentPersonId` using the parent Prisma client.
+Endpoints for interacting with the Parent-Portal DB table `UpdateInformationRequests` using the parent Prisma client.

-- If a row for the `studentPersonId` already exists, the API returns it without creating a duplicate.
 - Uses the separate Prisma client from `@/lib/prisma-parent` (mapped to `@prisma/client-parent-portal`).

-## Request
+## POST (create if missing)

 Method: POST